noahehall/theBookOfNoah/0current/aws/0networking.md

   - as big as a /16 and as small as a /28
     - the vpc cidr/block is called the `super net`, as it contains all IPs for all subnets, and thus all resources
-    - ^ e.g _the 10.0 super net_, or the _198.0 super net_
+    - ^ e.g the `10.0` super net, or the `198.0` super net
-      - ^ as _192.0.1_ would be a specific subnet, and _192.0.1.0_ would be a specific host
+    - ^ `192.0.1` would be a specific subnet, and `192.0.1.0` would be a specific host

-- subnets: a range (subset) of ips within a vpc
+- subnet: a range (subset) of ips within a vpc

-  - the larger the cidr, the smaller the number of ips
+  - the larger the /cidr, the smaller the number of ips just like a fraction
   - can contain public/private resources
     - private: for private resources
-      - should point to the NAT GATEWAY in the public subnet
-      - this translates a resources private IP to a public one
+      - should point to the NAT GATEWAY in the public subnet for translating a resources private IP into a public one
     - public: for public resources
-      - should point to the internet gateway
-      - this enables inbound/outbound traffic on the public net
+      - should point to the internet gateway to enable inbound/outbound traffic on the public net

 - route tables: specify how vpc traffic flows in/out of subnets